dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Caster_Rules/NodeRule.md

 ## What and Why

-Dragon NaturallySpeaking has an upper complexity limit on Grammars.
+All speech recognition engines, including Dragon NaturallySpeaking, have an upper complexity limit on Grammars.
 After the limit is reached, a BadGrammar error will occur.
 NodeRule is a way to sidestep that limit.
-By packing specs into nodes in a tree, and only activating part of the tree at a given time, it's possible to include thousands of specs in a single grammar.
+By packing specs into nodes in a tree - and only activating part of the tree at a given time - it's possible to include thousands of specs in a single grammar.

 So, let's say for example that I want to be able to speak any of the following command chains, where the letters represent specs.